Differentiable Programming for Earth System Modeling: Benefits of Differentiable ESMs

 Uncertainties in ESMs can stem either from the internal variability of the system (aleatoric uncertainties), or from our lack of knowledge of the modeled processes or data to calibrate them (epistemic uncertainty).
 In climate science, the latter is also referred to as model uncertainty, consisting of structural uncertainty and parameter uncertainty.
 Assessing these two classes of epistemic uncertainty is crucial in understanding the model itself and its limitations, but also increases reproducibility of studies conducted with these models \citep{volodina2021}.
 AD will mainly help to quantify and potentially reduce parameter uncertainty, whereas combining process-based ESMs with ML components and training the resulting hybrid ESM on observational data may help to address structural uncertainty as well.

 Regarding parameter uncertainty, of particular interest are probability distributions of parameters of an ESM, given calibration data and hyperparameters; see e.g \citep{williamson2017} for a study computing parameter uncertainties of the NEMO ocean GCM.
 While there are computationally costly gradient-free methods to compute these uncertainties, promising methods such as Hamiltonian Markov Chains \citep{Duane1987} need to compute gradients of probabilities, which is significantly easier with AD \citep{hong2018}.
 Aside from that, when fitting a model to data via minimizing a cost function, the inverse Hessian, which can be computed for differentiable models, can be used to quantify to which accuracy states or parameters of the model are determined \citep{thacker1989}.
-This approach is used to quantify uncertainties via Hessian Uncertainty Quantification (HUQ) \citep{Kalmikov2014}. \citet{loose2021} used HUQ with the adjoint model of the MITgcm and demonstrated how it can be used to determine uncertainties of parameters and initial conditions to uncover dominant sensitivity patterns and improve ocean observation systems.
+This approach is used to quantify uncertainties via Hessian Uncertainty Quantification (HUQ) \citep{Kalmikov2014}. \citet{loose2021} used HUQ with the adjoint model of the MITgcm and demonstrated how it can be used to determine uncertainties of parameters and initial conditions to uncover dominant sensitivity patterns and improve ocean observation systems. \citet{petra2014} and \citet{villa2021} developed a framework for Bayesian inverse problems using gradient and Hessian information that was already successfully applied to model the flow of ice sheets.